To top

 “The Cracked Pot”

-This story is an old one but it makes a beautiful point.
-No matter what our perceived "flaws," we are perfectly made to accomplish the purpose which God created us to accomplish.
-Be encouraged.
 A water bearer in India had two large pots, each hung on each end of a pole which he carried across his neck.
 One of the pots had a crack in it, and while the other pot was perfect and always delivered a full portion of water at the end of the long walk from the stream to the master's house, the cracked pot arrived only half full.
-For a full two years this went on daily, with the bearer delivering only one and a half pots...
+For a full two years this went on daily, with the bearer delivering only one and a half pots full of water to his master's house.
+Of course, the perfect pot was proud of its accomplishments, perfect to the end for which it was made.
+But the poor...

 Continue reading